Hubert51/baxter_assistive_robot/README.md

 ## Something needs to mention
     The location of initialization files need to be specified in the main script
 ## RobotRaconteur
 Use RobotRaconteur to control the baxter robot.
 The matlab code is like a layer of interface.
 The actual control code is python code running with ros.
+The control code is matlab